Kent-Go/C_plus_plus_Food_Vending_Machine_Program/README.md

     for a further explanation.
 Please note that while the example provided uses the idea of ‘buttons’, it can just as easily be applied to menu items.

-Information for compiling and running the program.
+### Information for compiling and running the program

 To compile the program, you need to run the following command: